 Autistic children: A different study on social interaction showed that autistic children appeared calmer and more interactive when they were around guinea pigs instead of toys.

 Older adults: Having a pet helps you take care of yourself better and thus, fight against aging.
-One of the many benefits of having a pet as an older adult is the immune system boost you gain from them.
-They encourage your energy levels to rise through play, joy, laughter, and exercise — all proper ingredients for an anti-aging self-care treatment.
+One of the many benefits of having a pet as an older adult is the potential immune system boost you gain from them.
+They encourage increased energy via play, joy, laughter, and exercise — all proper ingredients for an anti-aging self-care treatment.

 Benefits of Having a Pet: What Studies Don’t Show